FalseG0d/FirebaseInstaClone/README.md

 # FirebaseSocialMedia
-A social Media website using Firebase as BackEnd
+A simple social media website using Firebase